 For Elementary/Middle Level - 36 semester hours

 For Middle Level/High School - 36 semester hours

 For the ESOL or Reading Specialist endorsement, the program is 12 credits.

 For those who already hold teaching licenses, we offer a Reading Specialist Endorsement and an ESOL Endorsement.
 Either of these may be taken during the MAT program, although specialized programs such as these will be more than the 36 credits.

 The ESOL Endorsement program is a 14-semester credit certification program that covers linguistics, grammar, principles of ESOL, teaching oral and written communication, and a teaching practicum which completes the endorsement.

 The Reading Specialist Endorsement program is a 14-semester credit certification program that emphasizes reading instruction, development of strategic writers, literacy strategies for all learners, literacy assessments, and includes a teaching practicum for the completion of the endorsement.

-Two years, Fall and Spring I, Summer, Fall and Spring II.
+The MAT program takes two years to complete: Fall and Spring I, Summer, Fall and Spring II.